 On one of my bike trips, I started from Camp-4 – next to Yosemite Lodge (Yosemite Valley Lodge) and headed towards Yosemite Falls.
-A nice paved road takes you around the lodge and very close to the falls.
+A nice paved road takes you around the lodge and is very close to the falls.
 You can park your bike and go on a short hike to the waterfall.

 After you visit the fall continue your ride going towards Yosemite Village.
-You can stop here to pick up some snacks, water or supplies.
+You can stop here to pick up some snacks, water, or supplies.

 After spending some time at the lake take the south fork of the bike trail towards Happy.
 You will be able to stop at the Isles nature center or take a hike on the Mist Trail.

 The next stop on your route is Curry Village (Half Dome Village).
 At the recreation center, you can rent a raft and spend an hour or two drifting down the river.
 At the bottom of the 3-mile rafting route, you can ride a free tram back to the rental place.
-Best times for rafting the Merced River are May to July.
+The best times for rafting the Merced River are May to July.

 After your leisurely break, hop back on the bike and continue your ride towards the Chapel.
 At the chapel, you can either cross the bridge and head back to Yosemite Lodge or you can continue to the swinging bridge before turning towards your starting point.